JohnOMDev/ecb_exchange_rate/README.md

 2. **Run SQL Queries:**

    Use SQL queries to aggregate and analyze the data.
-For example, to get the most popular land type in each district:
+For example, to analyze revenue trends over time (daily, weekly, monthly).:

     ```sql
+        SELECT
+            order_date,
+            SUM(revenue) AS daily_revenue
+        FROM orders
+        GROUP BY order_date
+        ORDER BY order_date;
     ```

 ## Testing